mceSystems/javascript/README.md

     const good = new User({
       name: "yup",
     });

+    const User = require("user");
     ```

   <a name="naming--leading-underscore"></a><a name="22.4"></a>
-  - [22.4](#naming--leading-underscore) Only for class members, use leading underscores to indicate private/protected members.
+  - [22.5](#naming--leading-underscore) Only for class members, use leading underscores to indicate private/protected members.
 Use double underscore for private members, and single underscore protected members.
 In addition, group all members of a certain type in the smae palces in the constructor/class. eslint: [`no-underscore-dangle`](http://eslint.org/docs/rules/no-underscore-dangle.html) jscs: [`disallowDanglingUnderscores`](http://jscs.info/rule/disallowDanglingUnderscores)

     > Note: JavaScript does not have the concept of privacy in terms of properties or methods.
 This is a pure visual convention to help maintaining code.